1. Introduction

 6. How affordable is Geelark?

-Understanding pricing is important for users considering Geelark, especially when running multiple cloud phones or long sessions.
-The cost model combines a subscription fee with pay-per-minute usage for cloud phones.
+Understanding the pricing structure is crucial for users considering Geelark, especially when running multiple cloud phones or executing long automation sessions.
+The cost model uniquely combines a monthly base subscription fee with a pay-per-minute usage charge for every active cloud phone.

 6.1.
 How does Geelark charge users?